hpc2n/openmp-parallelism-course/docs/setup.rst

 .. challenge::

-    1. Load the FOSS CUDA toolchain for source code compilation:
+    1. Load the FOSS toolchain for source code compilation:

        .. code-block:: bash

             $ ml purge
-            $ ml fosscuda/2020b buildenv
+            $ ml foss buildenv

-       The :code:`fosscuda/2020b` module loads the GNU compiler (version 2020b), the CUDA SDK and several other libraries.
-       The :code:`buildenv` module sets certain environment variables that are necessary for source code compilation.
+       The :code:`foss` module loads the GNU compiler The :code:`buildenv` module sets certain environment variables that are necessary for source code compilation.

     2. Investigate which modules were loaded.